What to Do When Your Well Stops Working

 - A burnt motor

-- Failed capacitor or starter relay
+- A failed capacitor or starter relay

 - Corroded or broken electrical wiring

 ⚠️ Don’t keep flipping the breaker — this can cause permanent motor damage.
+Let us test the system safely.

 5. Faucets Sputtering or Spitting Air?